 MOHELA was originally formed in 1981 to service loans from the Federal Family Education Loan (FFEL) Program.
-Now it services both federal and private student loans.
+Now it services both private student loans and federal student loans.

-4 top MOHELA complaints from borrowers
+Top MOHELA complaints from borrowers

 However, there are hundreds of MOHELA borrower complaints online, most of which fall under the four following situations.

 1. PSLF issues

 Many borrowers with U.S. Department of Education loans serviced by MOHELA pursued Public Service Loan Forgiveness (PSLF).
 The PSLF program is confusing for borrowers because of its stipulations.
 You need to stay on top of your progress to make sure you’re making qualifying on-time payments properly, while maintaining eligible full-time employment in the public or nonprofit sector.